y1hao/kubernetes-the-hard-way-vibe/ARCHITECTURE.md

 ## Cluster Topology & Availability

-- **Nodes**: 3 control plane nodes and 3 worker nodes.
+- **Nodes**: 3 control plane nodes and 2 worker nodes.
-  - Guarantees control plane quorum even if one AZ or instance is lost.
+  - Control plane maintains quorum even if one AZ or instance is lost.
-  - Keeps symmetry across AZs, simplifying load-balancing and CNI expectations.
+  - Worker capacity lives in AZ a and AZ b for cost savings; AZ c hosts only a control plane node until we scale out.
-- **Availability Zones**: Spread each control plane and worker across three distinct AZs within a single AWS region.
+- **Availability Zones**: Spread the control plane across all three AZs; keep workers in AZ a and AZ b while leaving the AZ c worker slot idle for now.
-  - Avoids multi-region latency, while providing AZ-level resilience.
+  - Avoids multi-region latency while preserving control plane resilience; note that losing AZ a or AZ b removes worker capacity until we scale out again.
   - Aligns with AWS fault domains and keeps costs predictable.
-- **Instance Sizing**: Modest general-purpose instance types (e.g., t3.medium or c6i.large) with consistent sizing for all roles.
+- **Instance Sizing**: Control plane nodes run on `t3.medium`; workers run on `t3.small` to trim unused capacity.
-  - Ensures homogeneous performance characteristics and easier troubleshooting.
+  - Keeps etcd and control components responsive while cutting worker costs; monitor aggregate pod memory when scheduling demos.
   - Leaves headroom for control plane workloads (etcd + Kubernetes components) and basic application demos.

 ## Network Layout